degski/Mado/README.md

     To begin the game, players choose colors and decide who goes first.
-On each turn you can place a stone in any empty space, or slide a stone that you already have on the board.
-When you slide a stone, you move it to any neighboring space that's empty.
+On each turn you can place a stone in any empty space, or slide a stone that you already have on the Board.
+When you slide a stone, you Move it to any neighboring space that's empty.
 If both players slide three turns in a row (three slides for each player makes six total), the game is a draw.
 You can't pass your turn.